WeblateOrg/weblate/docs/admin/deployments.rst

 PostgreSQL databse setup
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The databse is created by :file:`docker-compose.yml`, so this settings affects
+The database is created by :file:`docker-compose.yml`, so this settings affects
 both Weblate and PostgreSQL containers.

 .. envvar:: POSTGRES_PASSWORD